-Earned Hours are all hours for which credit was earned (excludes grades of F, WU, and NC.
+Units Earned are all hours for which credit was earned (excludes grades of F, WU, and NC.
 F and WU grades affect the GPA; NC grades do not affect the GPA).

-Quality Hours carry grade point value (excludes CR and NC, which have no effect on GPA).
+Units Graded carry grade point value (excludes grades of CR and NC, which have no effect on GPA).

 Grade Points are awarded for each course unit and are determined by multiplying course unit(s) by the grade point value of the grade.

-Grade Point Average (GPA) is determined by dividing Quality Points by Quality Hours.
+Grade Point Average (GPA) is determined by dividing Grade Points by Units Graded.

 Higher Education GPA is the grade point average of all college level work, both Cal Poly and any transfer work.